cs-ed/ed-tech-plan-megfontaine/README.md

 learning experience for all students.

 On a personal note, this will be my 15th year teaching at this school.
-I hold a Single Subject Credential in Secondary Mathematics, but I taught myself CS curriculum in order to begin teaching CS courses in 2015.
+I hold a Single Subject Credential in Secondary Mathematics, but I taught myself to code in Java and Python in order to begin teaching CS courses in 2015.
 This will be my 10th year teaching computer science.
-Prior to the 25-26 school year I taught AP Computer Science A and Computer Science Intro.
+Prior to the 25-26 school year, I taught AP Computer Science A and Computer Science Intro.
 This year I will be teaching AP Computer Science Principles for the first time, with the hopes of alternating between both AP CS courses in the future.
 Teaching CS "out of field" has been equal parts a daunting and rewarding experience.
-While I have a solid foundation of content knowledge in the courses I've previously taught, the AP CSP curriculum incorporates some areas I'm not as familiar with.
-In addition, the AP CSP Exam incorporates some writing components that are very different from the types of assessments I've prepared students for in the past.
+While I have a solid foundation of content knowledge in the courses I've already taught, the AP CSP curriculum incorporates some areas I'm not as familiar with.
+In addition, the AP CSP Exam involves some writing components that are very different from the types of assessments I've prepared students for in the past.
 While I look forward to learning new ideas alongside my students, I will be decidedly outside my comfort zone as I navigate the first year of this new course.